ZackMagnotti/ssbmachine-learning/README.md

 ## Part 1: Character Detection

-Use a Convolutional Neural Network to predict a player's character selection based on the raw input signal from that player's controller.
+Use a Convolutional Neural Network to predict a player's character selection using the raw input signal from that player's controller.

 ### Model